StamKavid/Mimic_III_full_stack_application/README.md

 React. js is an open-source JavaScript library that is used for building user interfaces specifically for single-page applications.
 It's used for handling the view layer for web and mobile apps.

-For the web app I created the layout with Bootstrap and I created to routes:
+For the web app I created the layout with Bootstrap and I created two routes:

 - One for the modeling part **/models**
 - One for the visualization part, that containts some statistics **/stats**